-The diploma states the name and date of birth of the degree holder, the degree and program, and the date of the conferral of the degree.
-The diploma carries the seal of Constructor University and is signed by the President of the university and the Dean responsible for undergraduate studies.
+The diploma states the name and date of birth of the degree holder, the degree and program, and the date of the conferral of the degree which is the date when the last graduation requirement is achieved.
+The diploma carries the seal of Constructor University and is signed by the President of the university and the Dean responsible for graduate studies.